Simplify Chess Calculations: Think Clearly Under Pressure

 Allocate depth by phase.
 Openings lean on known ideas and light checks.
 Middlegame tactics usually merit your deepest dives.
 Endgames demand precision, but theoretical knowledge cuts the branches you need to analyze.

 Ready to drill calculation under realistic conditions every day?
-See the DarkSquares plans and pick the tier that fits your tournament schedule.
+See the DarkSquares pricing page and pick the tier that fits your tournament schedule.

 Key takeaways